96th Pennsylvania Infantry Regiment: History

 Without coming to battle the enemy escaped into Virginia, and the Union army followed.
 After successive marching and countermarching, the brigade in the latter part of July, was detached from the division and sent to New Baltimore, where it was employed in picketing and scouting, and the usual rounds of drill and parade.
-On the 4th of September rebel guerrillas made a midnight descent upon General Bartlett's headquarters.
+On 4 September rebel guerrillas made a midnight descent upon General Bartlett's headquarters.
 The regiment was at the time on picket, and in the encounter three of its number were wounded, the enemy being quickly routed.
-On the 15th of September the command left New Baltimore, and moved to Warrenton, where it entered on Meade's Rapidan Campaign, returning from Centreville to the vicinity of Warrenton on the 20th of October.
-Here it remained until the 7th of November, when, with the command, it moved to Rappahannock Station, the brigade supporting Russell in the battle, which ensued.
+On 15 September the command left New Baltimore, and moved to Warrenton, where it entered on Meade's Rapidan Campaign, returning from Centreville to the vicinity of Warrenton on 20 October.
+Here it remained until 7 November, when, with the command, it moved to Rappahannock Station, the brigade supporting Russell in the battle, which ensued.
 The loss was one severely, and several slightly wounded.
 The command went into camp near the confluence of the Aestham with the Rappahannock, and with the exception of the movement to Mine Run, and in support of the cavalry in the reconnaissance to Robertson's River, it remained in quarters here during the winter, a considerable number of the regiment re-enlisting, in the meantime, as veteran volunteers.

-On the 4th of May 1864, the brigade broke up winter-quarters and crossing the Rapidan, joined in the Battle of the Wilderness.
-It was almost constantly engaged in skirmishing during the five succeeding days, and on the 10th of May took part in the charge of the twelve picked regiments of the Sixth Corps on the enemy's works.
+On 4 May 1864, the brigade broke up winter-quarters and crossing the Rapidan, joined in the Battle of the Wilderness.
+It was almost constantly engaged in skirmishing during the five succeeding days, and on 10 May took part in the charge of the twelve picked regiments of the Sixth Corps on the enemy's works.
 The loss in the command was very heavy, Captain Edward Thomas being among the mortally wounded.
 On the 12th, at the salient known as the Slaughter Pen, in front of Spotsylvania, the fragment of the regiment remaining, with the division decimated as it was, held the position from early dawn until late at night, exposed during the whole time to a fire of musketry, which for severity, has few parallels in the history of warfare.
 So incessant was the shower of missiles, that trees over a foot in diameter, were cut off by the constant stroke of bullets.
 The loss in this series of engagements was thirty-three killed, one hundred and thirteen wounded, and thirty-nine missing, of whom the greater part were subsequently ascertained to have been killed.
 Remaining in the vicinity until the 14th, under almost continuous fire, the command moved to Bleak Hill, where, as at Salem Church, the division was pushed against the enemy in force; but soon finding itself overpowered, rapidly retired, some of the general officers making a narrow escape.